Patchwork: Asia

 Patchwork is also done in various parts of Pakistan, especially in the Sindh region, where they call it ralli.
 Pakistani ralli quilts are famous all over the subcontinent even in the west.
 These quilts are a part of their tradition and are made by women.
 Now these are gaining international recognition even though they have been making them for thousands of years.

 Patchwork is also common in Azerbaijan, where it is called qurama.

 Egypt

-The history of patch is not all recent.
-It dates back as far as 980 BC Egypt.
-Patchwork was used by early Egyptians on their clothing, and walls.
-Earliest preserved pieces of patchwork are of the Middle ages.
-An Egyptian queen Esi-Mem-Kev who used to live at time around 980 BC used a Patchwork funeral canopy was found in the tomb.
-Not only in Egypt, but many early patchworks have been found in Ancient and Medieval Indian and Chinese civilization.
-Another example of patchwork in Egypt is carved ivory figure discovered in 1903.
-It was a Pharaoh from the first dynasty of Egypt, around 3400 BC.
+The history of patchwork is not all recent.
+Patchwork was used by Ancient Egyptians on their clothing and walls.
+An Egyptian queen, Esi-Mem-Kev, who lived around 980 BCE possessed a patchwork funeral canopy which was found in her tomb.

 Structure

 There are three traditional structures used to construct a patchwork or pieced composition: 1) the block, 2) overall, and 3) strip piecing.
 Traditional patchwork has identifying names based on the arrangement of colors and shapes.